jflorian/doubledog-mirrmaid/README.md

 #### mirrmaid::mirror defined type

 This defined type manages a mirrmaid mirror configuration file.
+You generally needn't reference this defined type directly but rather indirectly via  the *mirrors* parameter on the [mirrmaid](#mirrmaid-class) class.

 ##### `namevar` (REQUIRED)
 An arbitrary and unique identifier for the mirror instance.